Mr-Nicholas/pinterest_clone/README.md

 - User will need to upload their cloudinary.yml file and place inside config folder

 ### Current project is still in progress
+#### To do list
+- Once a user deletes their account, delete their images
+- ?
+- Make a million dollars
+- Deploy to Heroku